My Favorite Software in 2023

 tmux c varied

 I spend the vast majority of my time every day inside a tmux session.
-I’m a fairly basic user, but the terminal multiplexing, scrollback buffer/search, ability to have multiple sessions and attach/detach is all I really need. tmux and mosh are a a perfect combo.
+I’m a fairly basic user, but the terminal multiplexing, scrollback buffer/search, ability to have multiple sessions and attach/detach is all I really need. tmux and mosh are a perfect combo.

 tokei rust MIT or Apache-2.0